rykcod/massa/README.md

   * Set your ''DYN_PUB_IP'' value to enable dynamical IP management (0=Disable 1=Enable)
   * Set your ''TARGET_ROLL_AMOUNT'' value to enable roll amount target to stake for your node (Integer value)
   * Set your ''NODE_TESTNET_REGISTRATION'' value to enable node registration with massabot (KO=Enable OK=AlreadyDone)
+  * Set your ''MASSAGUARD'' value to enable or disable massa-guard features 0=Disable 1=Enable (Enable by default)

 ## [HELP] ##
 - Massa client is running over a "screen" named "massa-client"